-As shown in the table below, approximately 95.7% of the portfolio's assets in equity and credit are included within the emissions data.
-In addition, 22% is held in physical gilts which are reported on separately.
+As shown in the table below, approximately 90.5% of the portfolio's assets in equity and credit are included within the emissions data.
+In addition, the sovereign bond's emission (relating to the Scheme's LDI portfolio) are reported on separately.